Cleaning & Sharpening your Japanese Pruning Tools

 2. Clean built-up gunk and rust off the blades with the Abrasive Cleaning Block or Crean Mate rust eraser.

-4. Apply Camellia Oil to lubricate and protect blades after cleaning.
+6. Apply Camellia Oil to lubricate and protect blades after cleaning.
+You're done!

-5. If you don’t like sharpening yourself, or don’t have time for it, use our new in-house sharpening service.
+If you don’t like sharpening yourself, or don’t have time for it, use our in-house sharpening service.

 Which Grit?